All Episodes

 Now it's 17 years later.

-And those that aren't coming want to watch it and tell their families to watch it.
+They've all had their own complicated lives, but many of them really want to come and those that aren't coming want to watch it and tell their families to watch it.

-You and I, Steve, took it to a bunch of military bases a while ago to raise money.
+You and I Steve took it to a bunch of military bases a while ago to raise money says people have heard it, they've been waiting for it, people remember it even 17 years later.

-And I and I hope we can get some of the veterans from the Trump administration to come too.
+I think it's broadcast and its screening will be a big event and I hope we can get some of the veterans from the Trump administration to come too.

 steve bannon

-We're gonna do it big.
+We're going to do it big.

-Uh, Michael, hang on for one second.
+Michael, hang on for one second.

-Um just extraordinary.
+Um, just extraordinary.

-Why they hate us?
+Why they hate his?

-Why are they so fierce content?
+Why they so fear his content?

-They threw him out the first time, right?
+They threw him out the first time, right.

 They won't show his film after 17 years.

-They've never put it on PBS, and they paid for it, and three years of torture to get confirmed, to get confirmed by the United States Senate in President Trump's first term, short commercial break.
+They've never put it on PBS and they paid for it and three years of torture to get confirmed, to get confirmed by the United States Senate in president Trump's first term short commercial break.

-We're coming back to PAC.
+We're coming back to pack.

 We're in Texas with Harrison.